Belships expands fleet with a new Ultramax bulk carrier | Hellenic Shipping News Worldwide

 Belships expands fleet with a new Ultramax bulk carrier

-Belships ASA (OSE: BELCO) has entered into a letter of intent for the acquisition of a new vessel.
+Belships ASA has entered into a letter of intent for the acquisition of a new vessel.

 The 61,000 dwt Ultramax bulk carrier of Japanese design is expected to be delivered upon completion of construction at a Chinese yard during October-November 2021.